The Currency in Iceland & Guide to the Icelandic Krona

 Car rentals are one of the best ways to travel and reach different parts of Iceland.
 However, if you're traveling alone, car rentals can be expensive.
 Fortunately, you can also travel by bus.

-Straeto buses operate across Reykjavik city and in many famous sights in the countryside.
+Straeto buses operate across Reykjavik city and the whole Capital Region.

 You can pay using your debit or credit card and cash when you board a bus in Reykjavik.